zkanda/zkanda.github.io/content/tech/15-experience-in-resizing-an-ebs-volume-in-ec2-instances.md

 The filesystem on /dev/xvdb is now 39321600 (4k) blocks long.
 ```

-This was very nice and smooth experience and we are glad for this functionality, thank you AWS team and whoever made this possible.
+This was a very nice and smooth experience and we are glad for this functionality, thank you AWS team and whoever made this possible.